Get started today.

 In this article, you will find:

-What materials to use for messy play in EYFS?
+What materials to use for messy play activities in EYFS?

 Some nurseries may choose to buy messy play toys and planned tuff tray activities for their sensory provision, but this isn’t always necessary.
 There are lots of natural materials that can be used to develop children’s senses and creativity through messy play activities on a budget.